VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **Order** aggregate must undo (or compensate for) any work that it has completed so far.

+> **BethPersona:** Undo is just one of many compensating actions that
+> occur in real life.
+The compensating actions could even be outside of
+> the system implementation and involve human actors: for example, a
+> Contoso clerk or the Business Customer calls the Registrant to tell
+> them that an error was made and that they should ignore the last
+> confirmation email they received from the Contoso System.

 The second model behaves similarly, except that it is **Order** and **SeatsAvailability** entities cooperating within a **Conference** aggregate.

-In the third model, with the workflow, the aggregates exchange messages through the workflow about whether the registrant can make the reservation at the current time.
+In the third model, with the workflow, the aggregates exchange messages through the workflow about whether the Registrant can make the reservation at the current time.

 All three models require entities to communicate about the validation